Automatic language translation

-At the Department of Communities and Justice (DCJ), we are committed to providing adjustments for our recruitment candidates with disability to remove barriers and provide equal access to job opportunities, and career development and learning opportunities.
+At the Department of Communities and Justice (DCJ), we are committed to providing adjustments for our candidates with disabilities to remove barriers and provide equal access to job opportunities, career development and learning opportunities.

-These adjustments include accessibility adjustments in all of our recruitment stages to ensure everyone has an equal opportunity to demonstrate their knowledge, capability and experience.
+These adjustments include accessibility adjustments to all of our recruitment stages, to ensure everyone has an equal opportunity to demonstrate their knowledge, capability and experience.
 We also provide workplace adjustments after winning a role to ensure everyone can achieve their full potential.

-DCJ is committed to providing adjustments throughout the recruitment process, and these can be at any stage of your recruitment (whether making your application or during any part of the assessment process).
+DCJ can adjust any stage of your recruitment process, from preparing an application right through the assessment phase.
 We provide adjustments for disabilities that challenge physical and/or mental health.

 There are many types of adjustments.
-The following are just a few examples you can ask about:
+The following are just a few examples you can request:

 As a person with disability, you will know your needs best.
-Contact the listed recruitment contact at any time to ask questions or seek help, even at application stage.
+Contact your Talent Acquisition Specialist at any time to ask questions or seek help, even at application stage.

-If you’re shortlisted, we recommend that you ask your recruiter about the type of assessments you might have in this process and the way they work.
-If you think any of them are likely to present a difficulty, just ask to adjust an aspect, or ask to use a different assessment type or format completely.
-Your discussion with your recruiter will be completely confidential and not disadvantage you.
+If you’re application is progressed to the next stage, we recommend that you ask your recruiter about the type of assessments you may need to complete and the way they work.
+If you think any of them are likely to present a difficulty, ask to adjust an aspect, or if you can use a different assessment type or format completely.
+Your discussion with your recruiter will be completely confidential and will not disadvantage you.